 The national guidelines state explicitly that there are no absolute contraindications to epinephrine.
 What can be done to reverse this state of affairs?

-source: article in medpagetoday.com
+source: article in medpagetoday.com *based on these studies:

 Primary source: American College of Allergy, Asthma, and Immunology